Stop Setting Goals To Get What You Think You Want (5 fast thoughts & 1 true target)

 But that’s something different for us all.
 What to do then: which way to go?
 I have an idea to help you set the right-fit goals.

-Now, I hope you value me saying this: I have a slight allergic reaction when I see someone say, ‘find your passion’.
 I think acknowledging you don’t have passion for what you spend your days doing is a big deal.
 And it’s hard when you don’t know what that is.

 Often, if someone has hit a time where their career feels bankrupt of meaning, they cannot simply find purpose because they try to.
 It’s more like we need to remove our whole self, and anchor somewhere different.
 It’s about making an identity-shift, so that what we do can realign with our sense of self.